jmartinezot/ORdensity/README.md

 [[2]]$meanOR
 [1] 10.64626
 ```
 The clusters are ordered in decreasing order according to the value of the mean of the OR statistic.
-We see that the mean is higher in the first cluster (62.46812) than in the second one (10.64626), which means that the first cluster is more likely to be true differentially expressed genes, and the second one to be composed of false positives.
+We see that the mean is higher in the first cluster (62.46812) than in the second one (10.64626), which means that the first cluster is more likely composed of true differentially expressed genes, and the second one to be composed of false positives.
 With more clusters, the last ones are likely false negatives.

 We could also check the values associated to the individual genes in the clusters